mandar-damle/HDM-documentation/pages/01.HDM Documentation/050.vcd/40.Deployment Steps/default.md

 <!-- Copy and paste the converted output. -->

-# **HDM 2.1 for VMware Cloud Director**

-# **Install Guide**

-# About the HDM Install Guide

-The HDM install guide describes how to deploy, configure, and undeploy PrimaryIO Hybrid Data Management (HDM) 2.1 for enabling migrations of virtual machines to VMware Cloud Director (vCD).
+This section describes how to deploy, configure, and undeploy PrimaryIO Hybrid Data Management (HDM) 2.1 for enabling migrations of virtual machines to VMware Cloud Director (vCD).

 ## HDM Deployment Steps